Powered by MOMENTUM MEDIA

 Funlab confirmed the incident with Cyber Daily.

-“Funlab can confirm that it is investigating a cyber-security incident that affected some of its IT systems on Friday, Saturday, and Sunday the 20th-22nd of September.
+“Funlab can confirm that it is investigating a cyber security incident that affected some of its IT systems on Friday, Saturday, and Sunday, the 20th-22nd of September.
 All operations were returned to business as usual within 48 hours.
 Funlab has engaged with appropriate regulatory authorities,” a Funlab spokesperson told Cyber Daily.

-“Detailed work has been completed and, while continuing with the assistance of our external experts, Funlab does not believe guest data has been accessed and that only a small number of current and former employees – in the low double digits – have had limited information accessed.
-Some of that information is redundant given the expiry dates of the data.
+“Detailed work has been completed, and while continuing with the assistance of our external experts, Funlab does not believe guest data has been accessed and that only a small number of current and former employees – in the low double digits – have had limited information accessed.
+Some of that information is redundant, given the expiry dates of the data.

 “Funlab has reached out to any employee past or present that it considers may have had any data accessed and is providing the appropriate assistance.”

-Funlab is a “creator of competitive socialising experiences,” and operates 40 locations in Australia, New Zealand, and the United States.
-Its brands include the well-known Strike Bowling, as well as Holey Moley mini-golf bars and Archie Brothers.
+Funlab is a “creator of competitive socialising experiences” and operates 40 locations in Australia, New Zealand, and the United States.
+Its brands include the well-known Strike Bowling, as well as Holey Moley mini-golf bars, and Archie Brothers.
 Funlab has more than 2,000 employees and was recently acquired by private equity firm TPG Capital.

-Lynx describes its motivation as being “grounded in financial incentives, with a clear intention to avoid undue harm to organisations,” according to its leak site description.
+Lynx describes its motivation as being “grounded in financial incentives, with a clear intention to avoid undue harm to organisations”, according to its leak site description.

 I’m sure this makes everyone at Funlab feel so much better about being a Lynx victim.